 This year’s theme, “This is Not Just a Toilet,” emphasizes a toilet is a life-saver, dignity-protector, and opportunity-maker.
 Organizers encourage us to imagine daily life for the 4.2 billion people without safely managed sanitation and ask how anyone could lift themselves out of poverty without it.

 Let’s hope actions big and small stemming from World Toilet Day help narrow the gap between open defecation and Japan’s luxurious toilets, making clean, efficient, and functional sanitary facilities available one day to all.

-Larry Ott, ME&A Senior Associate, has 40 years of experience in the strategic utilization of communications and media in international development, public diplomacy, and business.
+Lawrence Ott, Senior Director for Communications, has 40 years of experience in the strategic utilization of communications and media in international development, public diplomacy, and business.
 Mr. Ott has served as an advisor to USAID, the World Bank, the U.S. Department of State, the U.S. Department of the Treasury, and the Voice of America, among others.